barrettjflowers/dragonfly/readme.md

-A game that I programmed in Pygame to familiarize myself with the library.
+A game programmed in Pygame to familiarize myself with the library.

-The repo includes pygame, no need to install the module.
+Fly higher to increase your score, don't hit the barriers! ps.
+Includes screen wrapping :)